What is the Newborn Hearing Screening Program?

 How much does IDT cost?

-The ENT and Diagnostic appointments are free for all Australian citizens who registered with Medicare.
+The ENT and Diagnostic appointments are free with a Medicare Referral.
 Some overseas visitors are also eligible for free appointments.
 For further information, please go to the Medicare website.

 What happens if my baby and I cannot attend the appointment?